Flash-X/Flash-X-docs/docs/source/setup.rst

 .. container:: fcodeseg

+   REQUIRES Driver
+   REQUIRES physics/Hydro
+   REQUIRES physics/Eos
-   REQUIRES Driver REQUIRES physics/Hydro REQUIRES physics/Eos PARAMETER indexed_parameter_1 REAL 0.
+   PARAMETER  indexed_parameter_1 REAL 0.
    PARAMETER indexed_parameter_2 REAL 0.
    PARAMETER indexed_parameter_3 REAL 0.
-PARAMETER indexed_parameter_4
-   REAL 0.
+   PARAMETER indexed_parameter_4  REAL 0.
    PARAMETER indexed_parameter_5 REAL 0.

-.. _`Sec:ConfigDirectives`:
+.. _`Sec: DSCL Keywords`:

-Configuration directives
+Config file Keywords and syntax
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The syntax of the configuration directives is described here.
 Arbitrarily many spaces and/or tabs may be used, but all keywords must
 be in uppercase.
-Lines not matching an admissible pattern will raise an
+Lines not matching an ad missible pattern will raise an
 error when running setup.
+The syntax of DSCL includes two types of
+keywords.
+The directive keywords define actions to be taken by the
+setup tool, while the non directive keywords encode information about
+the directives.
+The non directive keywords are associated with
+specific directives keyworks.

 -  | ``# comment``
    | A comment.
 Can appear as a separate line or at the end of a line.

--  | ``DEFAULT`` *sub-unit*
+-  | ``DEFAULT`` *sub-component*
-   | Every unit and sub-unit designates one implementation to be the
-     “default”, as defined by the keyword ``DEFAULT`` in its ``Config``
+   | Any component can designate one component (which is effectively a
-     file.
-If no specific implementation of the unit or its sub-units is
+    subdirectory)  to be the  “default”, with this keyword.
+If no specific sub-component is
      selected by the application, the designated default implementation
      gets included.
-For example, the ``Config`` file for the ``EosMain``
-     specifies Gamma as the default.
-If no specific implementation is
-     explicitly included (*i.e.*,
-     ``INCLUDE physics/Eos/EosMain/Multigamma``), then this command
-     instructs ``setup`` to include the Gamma implementation, as though
-     ``INCLUDE physics/Eos/EosMain/Gamma`` had been placed in the
-     ``Units`` file.

--  | ``EXCLUSIVE`` *implementation...*
+-  | ``EXCLUSIVE`` *component...*
-   | Specifies a list of implementations that cannot be included
+   | Specifies a list of components that cannot be included
      together.
-If no ``EXCLUSIVE`` instruction is given, it is perfectly
-     legal to simultaneously include more than one implementation in the
-     code.
-Using “``EXCLUSIVE`` \*” means that at most one
-     implementation can be included.

--  | ``CONFLICTS`` *unit1[/sub-unit[/implementation...]]* ...
+-  | ``CONFLICTS`` *unit1[/sub-unit[/component...]]* ...
-   | Specifies that the current unit, sub-unit, or specific
-     implementation is not compatible with the list of units, sub-units
+   | Specifies that the current component is not compatible with
-     or other implementations that follows. ``setup`` issues an error if
+   the list of components that follow. ``setup`` issues an error if
-     the user attempts a conflicting unit configuration.
+     the user attempts a conflicting configuration.

--  | ``REQUIRES`` *unit[/sub-unit[/implementation...]] [* ``OR``
+-  | ``REQUIRES`` *unit[/sub-unit[/component...]] [* ``OR``
      *unit[/sub-unit...]]...*
-   | Specifies a unit requirement.
-Unit requirements can be general,
+   | Specifies a component that is required.
+The component can be
-     without asking for a specific implementation, so that unit
-     dependencies are not tied to particular algorithms.
-For example,
-     the statement ``REQUIRES physics/Eos`` in a unit’s ``Config`` file
-     indicates to ``setup`` that the physics/Eos unit is needed, but no
-     particular equation of state is specified.
-As long as an ``Eos``
-     implementation is included, the dependency will be satisfied.
-More
-     specific dependencies can be indicated by explicitly asking for an
-     implementation.
-For example, if there are multiple species in a
+   specified with partially specified or full specified path.
+If
+   partial path is specified then full path is generated by
-     simulation, the ``Multigamma`` equation of state is the only valid
+   following the "DEFAULT" options of the subcomponents.
-     option.
-To ask for it explicitly, use
-     ``REQUIRES physics/Eos/EosMain/Multigamma``.
-Giving a complete set
-     of unit requirements is helpful, because ``setup`` uses them to
-     generate the units file when invoked with the -auto option.

--  | ``REQUESTS`` *unit[/sub-unit[/implementation...]]*
+-  | ``REQUESTS`` *unit[/sub-unit[/component...]]*
-   | Requests that a unit be added to the Simulation.
-All requests are
-     upgraded to a “REQUIRES” if they are not negated by a
-     "-without-unit" option from the command line.
-If negated, the
-     ``REQUEST`` is ignored.
-This can be used to turn off profilers and
-     other “optional” units which are included by default.
+   | Is similar to REQUIRES except that it is a soft
+ dependency.
+It can be overridden through either a commandline
+ specification or through dependencies specified in higher priority
+ locations in the source tree.

+-  | ``VARIANTS`` *variantname variantname ...*
+   |Indicates that multiple alternative
+ implemetations of a component are to be included in the setup where
+ each implementation gets its interface and routine/function name
+ appended with the corresponding variant name.
+For example, one may
+ want to use both CPU and GPU to  compute.
+A component that has valid
+ implementations for both can specify

+  .. container:: codeseg

+      VARIANT Inhost Offload Null

+Then if the setup options specify inclusion of both implementations,
+ the names of the relevant files and function/subroutine interfaces are
+ modified to have unique names.
+If, on the other hand, only one of the
+ implementations is to be included, the default is Null and all the
+ names remain unmodified.

--  | ``SUGGEST`` *unitname unitname ...*
+ -  | ``SUGGEST`` *component component  ...*
-   | Unlike ``REQUIRES``, this keyword suggests that the current unit be
+   | Unlike ``REQUIRES``, this keyword suggests that the current component be
-     used along with one of the specified units.
+     used along with one of the specified component.
 The setup script will
      print details of the suggestions which have been ignored.
 This is
-     useful in catching inadvertently omitted units before the run
+     useful in catching inadvertently omitted code components before the run
      starts, thus avoiding a waste of computing resources.

 -  | ``PARAMETER`` *name type [``CONSTANT``] default* [*range-spec*]